Department of Geosciences

 GEY 302 Sedimentation and Stratigraphy

 Students focus on the processes that produce sediments and the mechanisms by which they are eroded, transported, and deposited.
 By carefully examining the motifs, models, and characteristics found in the sediment composition, texture, and features in modern-day sedimentary environments, clues can be found to understanding the historical sedimentary record.
-Three hours lecture, three hours lab.
+Three hours lecture, two hours lab.
 Prerequisite: GEY 202 or permission of instructor.
-Cr 4.5.
+Cr 4.

 GEY 303 Igneous and Metamorphic Rock Origins